State Guide 9 min read

 After completing your education, you’ll need to pass a notary examination.
 The exam covers state notary laws, the different types of notarial acts, proper identification procedures, and best practices for avoiding common pitfalls.

-Don't let the word "exam" intimidate you β if you pay attention during the education course, you should be well-prepared.
+Don’t let the word “exam” intimidate you — if you pay attention during the education course, you should be well-prepared.
 That said, take it seriously.
-Failing means you'll need to retake it before your application can move forward, which adds time you probably don't want to lose.
+Failing means you’ll need to retake it before your application can move forward, which adds time you probably don’t want to lose.

 Step 3: Complete the Application